After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 97. Do You Really Need Money to Be Happy, Solve All Your Problems, and Live a Better Life?

 On Happiness: Happiness is accepting who you are, what you have, what you can do, what you can’t do, and what the world did to you.
 Acceptance, gratitude, and contentment don’t need money at all.
 On Solving Problems: Not all problems need money to be solved.
 Sometimes you just need to see the problem from a different point of view (money then comes after).
-On Improving Life: The first step to improve your life is to change your mind.
+On Improving Life: The first step to improving your life is to change your mind.
 Then take the necessary actions.
 You don’t need money to do that.

 98. A Practical Guide to Solving Life Problems